Accounting & Tax for Freelancers and Sole Traders (FIE) in Estonia

 FIE Basic Annual income tax return (Form A), social tax advance monitoring, basic expense register review From €60/month (billed annually)

-FIE Standard All Basic + monthly bookkeeping support, VAT registration and returns, quarterly tax estimate From €100/month
+FIE Standard All Basic + monthly bookkeeping support, VAT registration and returns if applicable, quarterly tax estimate From €100/month

 FIE + Transition All Standard + FIE to OÜ transition planning, OÜ setup, parallel period accounting From €150/month during transition